sfl0r3nz05/OT-NWbasedOnGNS3/1.IT-Network/README.md

 ## GNS3 Appliances Import

-- Here I detail the generic process for importing an appliance/template, and provide a zip for all appliances to be downloaded and imported.
-- Download all required templates [here](./Appliances/gns3-appliances.zip)
+- Follow [this document](./Appliances/README.md) to import all required appliances to GNS3 server.
-- TODO: to be added

 ## Network Deployment

-- Follow [this document](./Deployment/README.md) to map devices to appliances.
+- Follow [this document](./Deployment/README.md) to map devices to appliances and connect all devices.

 ## Network Configuration